NORTHWICH VETS PRIVACY STATEMENT

 Retention of Personal Data

-If our Records show you have not visited Northwich Vets for a period of three years, we will inactivate your details and then delete them after 7 years3.
-If your pet sadly passes away we will inactivate your account after 1 year unless you have other pets or register a new pet with us, after 7 years your details will be deleted.
+If our Records show you have not visited Northwich Vets for a period of 3 years, we will inactivate your details3.
+If your pet sadly passes away we will inactivate your account after 1 year unless you have other pets or register a new pet with us.
 The reason for this length of retention is in case of any legal claims/complaints.

 You have the right to restrict the data processing of your personal data for marketing purposes.
 You can exercise your right to prevent this happening by ticking certain boxes on the Data Consent Forms we use to collect your data or when asked by our Reception Staff.